-- 3223 Access control revolves around security policy.
-If access control policy can be discovered and processed, - and if authorization credentials of actors can be retrieved, access control can be successfully enforced. - 3225 Architectural flexibility for authorization is achieved by logically separating duties into Policy Decision - 3226 Points (PDPs) and Policy Enforcement Points (PEPs).
-A PDP is the point at which access control - 3227 decisions are made, based on an expressed access control policy and an actor's authorization - 3228 credentials.
+- Architectural flexibility for authorization is achieved by logically separating duties into Policy Decision 3236 3237 Points (PDPs) and Policy Enforcement Points (PEPs).
+A PDP is the point at which access control decisions are made, based on an expressed access control policy and an actor's authorization 3238 credentials.
 The enforcement of the decision is delegated to a PEP.
-Some standards, such as XACML - 3229 (the eXtensible Access Control Markup Language), decompose the policy model further into Policy - 3230 Administration Points (PAPs) that create policy and the Policy Information Points (PIPs) that guery - 3231 attributes for actors requesting access to resources.
-There are many strategies for how PDPs and PEPs - 3232 can work together, each with architectural implications that have an impact on security, performance, and - 3233 scalability. - 3234 As access control policy may vary between ownership domains, the negotiation of access control policies - 3235 between such domains must occur at the start of the relationship, regardless of the underlying - 3236 architectural approaches. - 3237 Different security services implementations may dictate different architectural approaches and have - 3238 different implications.
+Some standards, such as XACML 3239 (the eXtensible Access Control Markup Language), decompose the policy model further into Policy 3240 Administration Points (PAPs) that create policy and the Policy Information Points (PIPs) that query 3241 attributes for actors requesting access to resources.
+There are many strategies for how PDPs and PEPs 3242 3243 can work together, each with architectural implications that have an impact on security, performance, and 3244 scalability. - 3245 As access control policy may vary between ownership domains, the negotiation of access control policies between such domains must occur at the start of the relationship, regardless of the underlying 3246 - 3247 architectural approaches. - 3248 Different security services implementations may dictate different architectural approaches and have different implications.
 This section provides a brief overview of such approaches.
+3249

-3239 5.2.5.2.1 Centralized Access Control Approaches
+5.2.5.2.1 Centralized Access Control Approaches 3250

-- 3240 A centralized approach uses a policy server (or a set of policy servers) to act as a PDP, and utilizes the - 3241 current access control policy to make an access control decision for an actor requesting access to a - 3242 resource.
-A positive aspect of this approach can be information hiding because services may not need to - 3243 know the authorization credentials of the actor or the specific policy being enforced.
-The centralized - 3244 model protects that information in cases where this information may be sensitive or confidential.
-Another - 3245 positive aspect of this approach is that the policy services can provide access control decisions - 3246 consistently, and any change to access control policy can be changed in one place. - However, negative aspects of this model are those common with any type of centralized architecture, - 3248 including performance and availability.
-Given performance, availability, and scalability concerns, any - 3249 centralized solution should be coupled with alternative approaches for greater flexibility.
+- 3251 A centralized approach uses a policy server (or a set of policy servers) to act as a PDP, and utilizes the - current access control policy to make an access control decision for an actor requesting access to a 3252 - 3253 resource.
+A positive aspect of this approach can be information hiding because services may not need to - 3254 know the authorization credentials of the actor or the specific policy being enforced.
+The centralized 3255 model protects that information in cases where this information may be sensitive or confidential.
+Another - 3256 positive aspect of this approach is that the policy services can provide access control decisions - consistently, and any change to access control policy can be changed in one place.
+3257 - 3258 However, negative aspects of this model are those common with any type of centralized architecture, including performance and availability.
+Given performance, availability, and scalability concerns, any 3259 - centralized solution should be coupled with alternative approaches for greater flexibility.
+3260

-5.2.5.2.2 Decentralized Access Control Approaches
+3261 5.2.5.2.2 Decentralized Access Control Approaches